Last updated: September 28, 2025

 Information - Ranger/Staff Member Present

-From November 1st - December 1st, the North Rim is open for "dawn to dusk" day use with limited services.
-However, if snow closes Highway 67 before December 1, the park will also close.
+These areas will be open for "dawn to dusk" day use with no visitor services.
+However, if snow closes Highway 67 before November 30, the park will also close.

 Directions

-The hike across the canyon from rim to rim is 21 miles (34 km) via the South Kaibab Trail and 23.5 miles (38 km) via the Bright Angel Trail.
+The hike across the canyon from rim to rim is 21 miles (34 km) via the South Kaibab Trail.
+However, due to the fire, the North Kaibab Trail is CLOSED — Extensive maintenance is required to address rockslides and make necessary structural modifications.

 Entrance Fees and Passes